marychab/CardsControls/README.md

 # CardsControls

 UI controls for creating card game.
+For Godot Engine 4.0
 Include:

-## CardContainer
+### CardContainer
 Node for ordering children(cards) at row or at arc.

-## CardControll
+### CardControll
 Node that represent card.
 Have basic card behaviour.
 ***Please set Custom minimus size in Layout section to avoid setting size to ZERO by CardContainer.***